South Georgia in Depth Photography Symposium

 Renowned as one of the finest wildlife destinations on the planet, the draw of South Georgia is simply indescribable.
 So why not come and see for yourself why this remote and uninhabited place is so beloved!

-Please note: This itinerary requires a return charter flight from Santiago to Stanley at a cost of US$995.
-This special flight is exclusive to guests on this fantastic voyage and will allow you to get a taste of the Falkland Islands before and after your exploration of South Georgia.
-The charter flight package includes return flights, all transfers in Stanley, an excursion to Gypsy Cove and entrance to the Falklands Museum.
+Please note: This itinerary requires a charter flight from Stanley to Santiago at a cost of US$495.
+This special flight is exclusive to guests on this fantastic voyage and will allow you to get a taste of the Falkland Islands after your exploration of South Georgia.

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >